DanielYohai/PluralsightProject0/README.md

 Tests, as defined by `unittest`, have two parts:

 <ol>
-  <li> code to manage test dependencies (called fixtures)</li>
+  <li>code to manage test dependencies (called Test Fixtures)</li>
-  <li> the test itself.</li>
+  <li>the test itself.</li>
 </ol>

-The basic building blocks of unit testing are test cases — single scenarios that must be set up and checked for correctness.
-In `unittest`, test cases are represented by `unittest.TestCase` instances.
-To make your own test cases you must write subclasses of `TestCase` or use `FunctionTestCase`.(Reference 2).
+The basic building blocks of unit testing are Test Cases — single scenarios that must be set up and checked for correctness.
+In `unittest`, Test Cases are represented by `unittest.TestCase` instances.
+To make your own Test Cases you must write subclasses of `TestCase` or use `FunctionTestCase`.(Reference 2).
 That is to say, individual tests are created by subclassing `TestCase` and overriding or adding appropriate methods.(Hellman 2017: 1051)

 # Running Tests
 The easiest way to run `unittest` tests is use the automatic discovery available through the Command-Line Interface (CLI).(Hellman 2017: 1051)